SFTMedia/ChatDirector/README.md

 ## Common
 - CURRENT (Used in Echo to get the previous value)
 ## Bukkit
+- CURRENT (Used in playerlist to get the previous value)
 - SERVER_NUM_PLAYERS
 - SERVER_MAX_PLAYERS
 - SERVER_NAME